 The growing season is a 28 week period and provides weekly gardening enjoyment for the families, social and work groups that care for a raised bed garden.
 The food bank staff can provide you with all the help you need to start a garden.
 Click here for a brochure about our raised bed gardens.

-If you questions or would like to get involved in the program, please contact our raised bed garden manager Mary Kay Peterson.
+If you questions or would like to get involved in the raised bed garden program, please contact Mary Kay Peterson.